Henry Loftus Wisker & Penal Transportation

 ‘A floating Hell’: life on early 19th century convict hulks, 1 September 2015, Briony Paxman, The National Archives

-The days, months, and years, will have passed with monotony, pain, and anguish.
-The world outside of the Hulks continued without a care and Henry’s innocent partner in crime, the dupe Frederick Roff, was sentenced for a separate crime to transportation for 14 years less than six months later in April 1842.
+The days and months will have passed with monotony, pain, and anguish.
+The world outside of the Hulks continued without a care.
+Less than six months later, Henry’s innocent partner in crime, the dupe Frederick Roff, was sentenced to transportation for 14 years, for a separate crime.
 In December of that same year, Thomas Rigg Wisker, Henry’s younger brother, the York surgeon, died suddenly aged 36.

 As the two year mark of imprisonment approached Henry began his plea for a pardon, as this would be earliest opportunity for consideration of clemency.
 The Hulk Leviathan was due to be decommissioned and, those prisoners not pardoned, were scheduled to be transported to Australia.
 With this impetus Henry began his plea for pardon in earnest.